Body Checking: What It Is and How to Stop

 It can increase body dissatisfaction

-According to a 2007 study in Behaviour Research and Therapy (CW: mention of BMI categories and eating disorders), body checking could contribute to downward fluctuations in body image.
+According to a 2007 study in Behaviour Research and Therapy (CW: mention of BMI categories and eating disorders), body checking could contribute to worse body image.

 The study divided 60 women without eating disorders into two groups—one who scrutinized certain parts of their bodies in the mirror (a form of body checking) and another who neutrally described their bodies.

 The researchers found that, unlike the non-body checking group, most of the body checking group’s body dissatisfaction increased immediately after the self-scrutiny.
-This could suggest that body checking contributes to downward fluctuations in body image and working to reduce body checking can help level out feelings towards one’s body.
+This suggests that reducing body checking may help level out feelings towards one’s body.

-Furthermore, a 2022 study in the International Journal of Environmental Research and Public Health examining the relationship between body checking, body image avoidance, internalized weight bias, and body dissatisfaction found that more frequent body checking was associated with higher levels of body image dissatisfaction and greater internalized weight bias.
+Furthermore, a 2022 study in the International Journal of Environmental Research and Public Health found that more frequent body checking was linked with higher levels of body image dissatisfaction and internalized weight bias.

 It may exacerbate disordered eating behaviors